Customers just want to be known and understood.

 Make everything better with data.

-Data is part of the marketing centre-of-gravity for Condé Nast.
+Data is part of the marketing center-of-gravity for Condé Nast.
 The consumer publishing company is investing in technology to better integrate and understand its customer data.
-They use an end-to-end marketing solution to gather rich data — what the consumers’ preferences are, how they interact with the products, what type of content attracts new people and where target audiences engage.
+They use an end-to-end marketing solution to gather rich data — what the consumers’ preferences are, how they interact with the products, what type of content attracts new people, and where target audiences engage.

-One way Condé Nast better targets its marketing is by using an integrated analytics platform that can leverage customer data from all interactions to help maximise customer engagement across Condé Nast’s online presence.
+One way Condé Nast better targets its marketing is by using an integrated analytics platform that can leverage customer data from all interactions to help maximize customer engagement across Condé Nast’s online presence.

-For example, for fashion-orientated audiences, the publisher gathers data to understand specific interests and then gears content to those interests.
-“For people who are interested in fashion content, we have a personalised experience explaining how a subscription of the GQ Magazine can help you to dress better — sort of up your fashion game,” says Daniel Stubbs, digital analytics director of Condé Nast.
+For example, for fashion-oriented audiences, the publisher gathers data to understand specific interests and then gears content to those interests.
+“For people who are interested in fashion content, we have a personalized experience explaining how a subscription of the GQ Magazine can help you dress better — sort of up your fashion game,” says Daniel Stubbs, digital analytics director of Condé Nast.